zBritva/PowerBI-visuals-docs/docs/how-to-guide/adding-tooltips.md

 github_issue_id: 430
 ---

+**The article is outdated, read [updated article about tooltips in official documentation of Power BI](https://docs.microsoft.com/power-bi/developer/visuals/add-tooltips).**

 Visuals can now make use of PowerBI's tooltip support.
 PowerBI tooltips handle the following interactions:

 Show a tooltip.